 Boys lacrosse is a contact sport.
 Girls lacrosse is not a contact sport.
-Boys in U9 and below play with minimal physical contact.
+Boys in U8 play with minimal physical contact.
 The focus is on developing their lacrosse skills.
-For ages U11 and older, physical contact is allowed and is taught by coaches appropriately.
+For ages U10 and older, physical contact is allowed and is taught by coaches appropriately.

 What equipment is needed and where can I purchase it?

-Boys need a helmet, shoulder pads, arm guards, a stick, cleats, an athletic support and cup, and a mouthpiece.
+Boys need a helmet, chest pads, elbow guards, a stick, cleats, an athletic cup, and a mouthpiece.
 Rib guards are optional.
 Girls require a stick, eye goggles, a mouthpiece and cleats.

 Do you Accept Players Without Any Experience?

-The goal of PYL is to encourage development of the sport of lacrosse in the city.
-We accept players at all age levels who are new to the sport although space may be limited due to the size of specific teams.
+The goal of PYL is to encourage the development of the sport of lacrosse.
+We accept players at all age and experience levels although space may be limited due to the size of specific teams.